 Will you be affected by this policy?

-This policy will also have enormous impacts on U.S. diplomacy and soft power, with potential threats to other nation’s sovereignty, by leveraging U.S. funding to push other nations to implement anti-rights policies.
-This could impact a wide range of sectors, including global health, education, governance, agriculture, and nutrition, making those programs less effective.
+This policy will also have enormous impacts on U.S. diplomacy and soft power, with potential threats to other nations’ sovereignty, by leveraging U.S. funding to push other nations to implement anti-rights policies.
+This could affect a wide range of sectors, including global health, education, governance, agriculture, and nutrition, making those programs less effective.